GreyGuoweiChen/VirHost/README.md

 | NC_019922.1  | Norzivirales  |
 | ...  | ...  |

-(Optional) For friendly usage, we provided a simple alignment-based method to classify the virus sequences at the order level by BLASTN.
-However, we recommend users to generate their own taxonomic classification result, which is expected to improve the prediction confidence.
+(Optional) For user convenience, we provide a simple alignment-based method for classifying virus sequences at the order level using BLASTN.
+Generally, the order-level predictions provided by BLASTN are sufficiently accurate.
+However, if users desire to refine the classification using other programs, they can follow the file format outlined in the table above.
+The file comprises (r+1) rows and two columns, where (r+1) represents the r sequences in the query fasta file and an additional header row.
+The first column denotes the sequence ID, and the second column represents the corresponding order label.
+If a label falls outside our designated range, it is OK to input them to the host prediction stage, and we will output the corresponding sequence ID in a separate file.
 ```
 python determine_order.py [-i INPUT_CONTIG] [-o TAXONOMIC_RESULT]
 ```